ssp4all/csc-510-hw-03/README.md

 ### Here lies the detailed description on how we conducted tests for homework 3.

 ### 1. Got people to sign up for the experiment.
-We got 10 participants for the experiment and gave them keys that they will use from here on, as a placeholder for their for this task.
+We got 10 participants for the experiment and gave them keys that they will use from here on, as a placeholder for their identity for this task.

 For example, they used these keys on the forms pertaining to this experiment instead of their names or email IDs.
 This way they were anonymous.
 This gave them the power to freely participate in the test without any fear or feeling of being judged.